 The boy was disappearing further and further down the beach.
-At this rate, by the time I reached him the cold refreshing life-saving drink would be warm and his heavy ladened arms of sarongs would be like two twigs trailing in the sand behind him.
+At this rate, by the time I reached him the life-saving drink would be warm and his sarong ladened arms would be two twigs trailing in the sand behind him.

-I had it all planned in my head what I was about to do.
+I had it all planned what was to happen.

-“Little beggar boy” I’d call, heroically.
-“Take this cold drink as a token of my affection and may the god of beads and sarongs and wealth go with you.
+“Little beggar boy” I would call heroically, “take this cold drink as a token of my affection and may the god of beads and wealth go with you.
 And don’t forget to say thank you, please little beggar boy.
 Nobody likes bad manners.”

 Like a goddess.

-In my grey washed out speedo swimming costume that has go faster cross over straps, bounding over to him.
+In my grey washed out speedo swimming costume with the go faster cross over straps, bounding over to him.
 Cold Thumbs Up in hand.

 Me.
 A cross between Mother Theresa and Pamela Anderson.
-In a grey speedo costume that has unfashionably high cut sides and has too much skin oozing from the tight pinching, elasticated legs.
+In a grey speedo costume that has unfashionably high cut sides and has too much skin oozing from the elasticated legs.

 By the time Tessa emerged from the café I had worked myself up into one of my frenzies and was becoming increasingly sweaty and agitated.

-Sit down on your towel Liz.
-Everyone’s staring at you.
-And hold your bloody tummy in.
+Sit down on your towel Liz, I muttered to myself, everyone’s staring at you.
+And hold your tummy in.
 Nobody likes an angry Mother.

 But I didn’t want to lose sight of the pin-prick figure disappearing slowly out of view up the golden beach.
 The boy.
 The beggar.
 The child who I was put on this earth to save.
-The faster than lightning waif with arms full of goodies.
 My child in need.

 I was feeling self-conscious standing by my towel in the grey swimsuit.

-Whatever possessed me to buy this disgusting piece of swimwear I didn’t know.
+Whatever possessed me to buy this disgusting piece of swimwear I did not know.
 I think it was in a ‘fill a bag for a dollar’ at the charity shop.
-I made a note to myself to burn it that very night.

-I saw the French girl lying on her towel next to mine, watching me while she caressed her little brown tummy.
+I noticed a French girl lying on her towel next to mine, watching me while she caressed her little brown tummy.
 Fingers swirling.
-She was giggling to her boyfriend who had dreadlocks and a mushroom tattoo on his ankle.
+Giggling to her boyfriend who had dreadlocks and a mushroom tattoo on his ankle.

-I think I heard her saying “look at her big pot”, but she might have just been discussing what they were going to indulge in when they got back to their love shack.
+I think I heard her saying ‘look at her big pot’, but she might have just been discussing what they were going to indulge in when they returned to their love shack.